 The UK's Intellectual Property Office provides Guidance for copyright owners on how to grant a licence for, sell or market their work (2016).

-If you release your work through a commercial or scholarly publisher/distributor, you are likely to be asked to transfer your copyright to the publisher in exchange for royalties.
+If you release your work through a commercial or scholarly publisher/distributor, you are likely to be asked to transfer your copyright to the publisher.
 Check the terms of your Agreement to Publish.
 For instance:

 Most scholarly publishers allow authors to deposit a version of their work in a subject-based or institutional repository (such as White Rose Research Online) to meet their funder or employer's Open Access objectives.